ethereum/EIPs/sips/sip-93.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-This SIP proposes to supersede the current SCCP signaling process outlined in ([SIP-90](./sip-90.md)), with an extended version that features a delegated voting system.
-Delegated voting is more in line with the preexisting Synthetix Governance framework on discord whilst also providing the benefits of snapshot voting.
+This SIP proposes to supersede the current SCCP signaling process outlined in [SIP-90](./sip-90.md), with an extended version that features a delegated voting system.
+Delegated voting is more in line with the preexisting Synthetix Governance framework on [Discord](https://discord.com/invite/AEdUHzt) while also providing the benefits of Snapshot voting.

 ## Abstract

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-Following ([SIP-90](./sip-90.md)), the existing snapshot space will be renamed to the “Spartan Council” whilst an additional snapshot space called “Synthetix Proposals” will be created.
+Following [SIP-90](./sip-90.md), the existing Snapshot space will be renamed to the “Spartan Council” while an additional snapshot space called “Synthetix Proposals” will be created.

-Each space will still have the benefits provided by using snapshot as covered in ([SIP-90](./sip-90.md)), however, the strategies and purposes of each space are outlined below:
+Each space will still have the benefits provided by using Snapshot as covered in [SIP-90](./sip-90.md), however, the strategies and purposes of each space are outlined below:

-- Spartan Council - houses the election process of Spartan Council members, will use the existing weighted debt strategy as outlined in ([SIP-90](./sip-90.md)).
+- Spartan Council - houses the election process of Spartan Council members, will use the existing weighted debt strategy as outlined in [SIP-90](./sip-90.md).
-- Synthetix Proposals - a space where proposals will be voted on by Spartan Council members, council members are assigned 1 vote each.
+- Synthetix Proposals - a space where proposals will be voted on by Spartan Council members.
+Council members are assigned 1 vote each.

 ## Motivation

 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->

-The current implementation of SIP-90 was too large of a paradigm shift from historical forms of Synthetix Governance, reducing the influence of individuals who have alternative skin-in-the-game (reputation) whilst providing large SNX holders with a disproportionate amount of voting weight reducing the influence of the majority of token holders.
+The current implementation of SIP-90 was too large of a paradigm shift from historical forms of Synthetix Governance, reducing the influence of individuals who have alternative skin-in-the-game (reputation) while providing large SNX holders with a disproportionate amount of voting weight reducing the influence of the majority of token holders.

 ## Specification